When Chicken Math Goes Too Far

 This summer in the midst of acquiring new spring chicks, I realized I have excessively acquired chickens.
 Is it possible to have too many?
 I did not think it was possible!
 Yet when the chicks grew and were ready to be introduced in with the main flock I realized I had a problem.
 Last year my husband and I built a coop large enough for up to 75 chickens.
 When the new girls were introduced, the coop appeared overloaded.
 How could that be?
 Well, when I began to count I realized just how many chickens we truly had and the number astonished both of us.
 107!
 Oh my god, how did this happen?

-How to pick?
+How to Pick?

 I am not sure how it happened but it did.
 We needed to downsize the flock.
 Therefore, I placed an ad on our Facebook as well as a local chicken site and the rehoming began.
 People came from far and near to claim as few as two and as many as twelve.
 Now our numbers have come down to sixty-seven with another dozen or so that still need to go.
 How did we choose who stayed?
-Well, that was easy we kept all of the original old girls that we are super attached too, the youngest girls, as well as a few other that we just adore.
+Well, that was easy: we kept all of the original old girls that we are super attached too, the youngest girls, as well as a few others that we just adore.
 The sad fact is we need to stop purchasing chicks for the next few years as we slowly decline our flock.
 Have you become overloaded with chickens?